nomic-ai/gpt4all/gpt4all-bindings/python/docs/gpt4all_chat.md

 4. Spin up a chat session with any LLM (including external ones like ChatGPT but warning data will leave your machine!)
 5. At the top right, click the database icon and select which collection you want your LLM to know about during your chat session.

+#### LocalDocs Capabilities
+LocalDocs allows your LLM to have context about the contents of your documentation collection.
+Not all prompts/question will utilize your document collection for context.
+If LocalDocs was used in your LLMs response, you will see references to the document snippets that LocalDocs used.

+LocalDocs **can**:
+- Query your documents based upon your prompt / question.
+If your documents contain answers that may help answer your question/prompt LocalDocs will try to utilize snippets of your documents to provide context.

+LocalDocs **cannot**:
+- Answer general metadata queries (e.g. `What documents do you know about?`, `Tell me about my documents`)
+- Summarize a single document (e.g. `Summarize my magna carta PDF.`)

+See the Troubleshooting section for common issues.

 #### How LocalDocs Works
 LocalDocs works by maintaining an index of all data in the directory your collection is linked to.
 This index